 Remote work has become commonplace as more companies are choosing to hire employees based on their talent and passion rather than their location.
-A report by Upwork shows that 73% of all companies will have remote working teams by 2028 and the reason is in its astonishingly positive results.
+A report by Upwork shows that 73% of all companies will have remote working teams by 2028 and the reason is its astonishingly positive results.

 Remote working is proving to improve employee retention, reduce costs for companies, increase team diversity, and lower stress levels.
 But, when compared to in-office processes, remote teams still need to figure out the smaller team management system.